 The Comoros' most important export goods are cloves, vanilla, and essential oils.

 The Comoros' most important trading partners are the United Arab Emirates and the EU.
-The largest share of exports, almost 30%, went to the EU in 2023.
+The largest share of exports, about 27%, went to Tanzania in 2024.
 The most important sources of imports are the UAE, the EU and Pakistan.

 The agricultural sector remains the backbone of the economy, with subsistence farming accounting for the largest share.
 Cloves, ylang-ylang, and vanilla are the main sources of foreign exchange earnings.
 The manufacturing sector is closely intertwined with the agricultural outputs and focusses on the processing of vanilla, cloves and copra and the production of essential oils.